elunna/nerfhack-changelog/README.md

 * You cannot be fast while flying or levitating.
 * Stomping boots block flying.
 * Jumping boots block flying.
+* Fumbling blocks flying (from boots, gloves, or greased feet)
 * You cannot jump while flying.
 * Items that grant **steadfastness** will do so even if the hero is flying or levitating.